carneybill/carneybill.github.io/content/blog/video.md

 ---
-title: "Livestreaming and Video's Growing Role in Marketing."
+title: "Livestreaming and Video's and AI’s Role in Shaping the Future."
 subtitle: "How Video is Shaping Consumer Engagement and Driving Sales"
 excerpt: "Livestreaming and video are transforming the way brands connect with audiences, blending entertainment with commerce to drive engagement and sales.
 The rise of streaming services blurs the lines between traditional TV and digital platforms.
 From boosting short-term purchase intent to building long-term brand affinity, these formats offer unmatched opportunities for brands to innovate and thrive in an interactive, consumer-driven landscape."
 date: 2024-08-20